Table of contents

 Why Do We Suffer?
 What Are the Kleshas?

-The Buddha, Patanjali, and other spiritual teachers analyzed the causes for suffering, and tell us that the Dukkha we experience is not inherited in the world, but stems from our consciousness (or Chitta).
+The Buddha, Patanjali, and other spiritual teachers analyzed the causes of suffering, and tell us that the Dukkha we experience is not inherited in the world, but stems from our consciousness (or Chitta).
 The term Klesha can be translated to affliction and is used by Patanjali to describe a deep cause or root of suffering.

 The Yoga Sutras defines five Kleshas as follows: